kesslern/recipes/sides/vegan-mashed-potatoes.md

 #### Notes

 To roast a head of garlic, simply cup the top off to expose tips, rub with olive oil, wrap in foil and bake for 50 minutes – 1 hour in a 400-degree F (204 C) oven directly on the rack.
 Cloves should squeeze out easily once cooled.
 Discard skins/peel.
-\*Nutrition information is a rough estimate.